TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 ## Tips and Tricks

-- You might notice that some queries have a `MATCH` statement for every line such as these [GTEx queries](https://github.com/TaylorResearchLab/CFDE_DataDistillery/blob/main/user_guide/CFDE_DataDistillery_UserGuide.md#genotype-tissue-expression-gtex) , while other queries have a single `MATCH` statement followed by several patterns seperated by a comma such as these [GlyGen queries](https://github.com/TaylorResearchLab/CFDE_DataDistillery/blob/main/user_guide/CFDE_DataDistillery_UserGuide.md#glygen-1).
+- You might notice that some queries have a `MATCH` statement for every line such as these [GTEx queries](https://github.com/TaylorResearchLab/CFDE_DataDistillery/blob/main/user_guide/CFDE_DataDistillery_UserGuide.md#genotype-tissue-expression-gtex), while other queries have a single `MATCH` statement followed by several patterns seperated by a comma such as these [GlyGen queries](https://github.com/TaylorResearchLab/CFDE_DataDistillery/blob/main/user_guide/CFDE_DataDistillery_UserGuide.md#glygen-1).
 Both styles produce identical query plans, they just represent two different syntax styles.

 - Most of the queries in this tutorial should not take long to run (<10 seconds).
 But in general, to speed up the run time of a query it can be helpful to start with the smaller dataset or even a single node if possible.
-For example, if you know you want to search for a specific gene and the phenotypes it is related to, you would first `MATCH` on the gene and then on the relationships to the `HPO` dataset.
+For example, if you know you want to search for a specific gene and the phenotypes it is related to, you would first want to `MATCH` on the gene and then on the relationships to the `HPO` dataset.

 Here is an example using Cypher: